Caroline Harrison: Early life

 Caroline Lavinia Scott was born on October 1, 1832, in Oxford, Ohio, to Mary Potts Neal, a teacher at a girls' school, and John Witherspoon Scott, a Presbyterian minister and professor at Miami University.
-Caroline's parents were abolitionists, and were active in the Underground Railroad.
+Caroline's parents were abolitionists and were active in the Underground Railroad.
 Her great-grandfather was the founder of the first Presbyterian church in the United States, and of the College of New Jersey, which was later renamed Princeton University.
 She had two sisters and two brothers.
 Among her family, she was known as "Carrie".
 Her father left Miami University following a dispute over his abolitionist beliefs, and the family moved to Cincinnati.
 Her parents were supporters of women's education, and they ensured that she was well educated.

 While in Cincinnati, Caroline attended a girls' school that her father founded.
 Caroline's father also took a job teaching science and mathematics at Farmer's College in Cincinnati.
 Caroline began a courtship with Benjamin Harrison, one of her father's students at Farmer's College.
 The extent of their relationship was kept secret, and the two would often meet for carriage and sleigh rides together.
 They would also secretly attend dancing parties, which were seen as sinful at her father's institute.
 When Caroline's father was appointed the first president of the Oxford Female Institute, the Scotts returned to Oxford, and Benjamin transferred to Miami University so he could be close to Caroline.

 In addition to her enrollment as a student, Scott took a part-time job at the institute teaching art and music.
-They were engaged in 1852, but they delayed the marriage until the following year.
+She graduated from the Oxford Female Institute in 1852.
+Scott and Harrison were engaged in the same year, but they delayed the marriage until 1853.
 While Harrison advanced his legal career, Scott took a job as a music teacher in Carrollton, Kentucky, with Bethania Bishop Bennet.
 Bennet had previously been in charge of the Oxford Female Institute.
 Caroline was severely overworked while in Kentucky, which negatively affected her health: as a result she and Benjamin wed sooner than originally planned.
 They were married on October 20, 1853, with Caroline's father presiding.